Brick Reinforcement

 • Coil Mesh / Coil Lath – lightweight expanded-metal strip for general crack control and arch work; browse expanded metal lath.

-• Murfor® Compact – Bekaert’s game-changing glass-fibre and stainless tape that unrolls straight from the box; perfect for fast, lightweight builds.
+• Murfor® Compact – Bekaert’s pre-galvanised steel cord (I-series) or stainless steel cord (E-series), supplied in 30 m rolls that unroll straight from the box for fast bed-joint reinforcement.
 Explore Murfor Compact.

 • Stainless & Galv Options – 304 & 316 stainless for coastal or aggressive sites; hot-dip Galv for sheltered internal work.